PrayerKeyPrayerKey

 Quick Summary

 Deuteronomy 22:1 is a verse from the book of Deuteronomy in the Old Testament.
-The NIV reads: "If you see your fellow Israelite’s ox or sheep straying, do not ignore it but be sure to take it back to its owner."
+The KJV reads: "Thou shalt not see thy brother's ox or his sheep go astray, and hide thyself from them: thou shalt in any case bring the..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Deuteronomy 22:1